Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: Background

 Image products presented in figures have been mosaicked to arrange pixels as follows.
-Single cell images are arranged such that pixel $(1,1)$ is at the lower left corner.
-Images mosaicked to the OTA level have cell xy00 in the lower left corner, with cells xy10, xy20, etc. sequentially to the right, and cells xy01, xy02, etc. sequentially to the top of this cell.
-Again, pixel $(1,1)$ of cell xy00 is located in the lower left corner of the image.
-For mosaicks of the full field of view, the OTAs are arranged as they see the sky.
+Single cell images are arranged such that pixel $(1,1)$ is at the lower right corner (for example Figure \ref{fig:burntool images}).
+This corrects the parity difference between the raw data and the sky.
+Images mosaicked to show a full OTA detector are arranged as they are on the focal plane (as in Figure \ref{fig:dark image}.
+The OTAs to the left of the midplane (OTA4Y-OTA7Y) are oriented with cell xy00 and pixel $(590,1)$ to the lower right of their position.
+Due to the electronic connections of the OTAs in the focal plane, the OTAs to the right of the midplane (OTA0Y-OTA3Y) are rotated 180 degrees, and are oriented with cell xy00 and pixel $(590,1)$ to the top left of their position.
+For mosaics of the full field of view, the OTAs are arranged as they see the sky, with the cells arranged as in the single OTA images (Figure \ref{fig:optical ghosts}).
 The lower left corner is the empty location where OTA70 would exist.
 Toward the right, the OTA labels decrease in $X$ label, with the empty OTA00 located in the lower right.
 The OTA $Y$ labels increase upward in the mosaic.
-The OTAs to the left of the midplane (OTA4Y-OTA7Y) are oriented with cell xy00 and pixel $(1,1)$ to the lower left of their position.
-Due to the electronic connections of the OTAs in the focal plane, the OTAs to the right of the midplane (OTA0Y-OTA3Y) are rotated 180 degrees, and are oriented with cell xy00 and pixel $(1,1)$ to the top right of their position.

-\textit{Note: These papers are being placed on the arXiv.org to provide crucial support information at the time of the public release of Data Release 1 (DR1).
-We expect the arXiv versions to be updated prior to submission to the Astrophysical Journal in January 2017.
-Feedback and suggestions for additional information from early users of the data products are welcome during the submission and refereeing process.}